-Monoclonal antibodies (mAbs) are characterized by their vast diversity in both structure and activity.
+Monoclonal antibodies are characterized by their vast diversity in both structure and activity.
 As such, researchers may evaluate hundreds of mAbs while identifying their best binders.
-But this selection process can take months as conventional biologics discovery techniques do not include tools that can truly assess mAb biophysical diversity that directly affects specificity and affinity.
-With REmAb®’s next generation protein sequencing platform, mAb leads can be analyzed down to the amino acid level, including PTMs for targeted and controlled development in parallel.
+But this selection process can take months as conventional techniques for biologics discovery do not include tools that can truly assess mAb biophysical diversity that directly affects specificity and affinity.
+With next generation protein sequencing (NGPS), mAb leads can be analyzed down to the amino acid level for targeted and controlled development in parallel.

-Polyclonal antibodies (pAbs) are well used in drug discovery research because they recognize and bind many different epitopes of a single antigen.
-However, because the identity and sequence of each antibody in the mixture is unknown, polyclonal mixtures are difficult to work with.
-Current biologics discovery methods are indirect, expensive and time consuming.
-The advent of Polyclonal Antibody sequencing allows researchers to directly access high-affinity antibodies from the native immune response, derive their amino acid sequences and express a set of mAbs that perform as well or better than the original polyclonal mixture.
-Polyclonal antibody sequencing is the most direct method for therapeutic antibody discovery.
+Polyclonal antibodies are well used in drug discovery research because they recognize and bind many different epitopes of a single antigen; however, polyclonal mixtures are difficult to work with due to the lack of information of each antibody in the mixture. pAb sequencing allows direct access to high-affinity antibodies from the native immune response, deriving their amino acid sequences, which can be expressed as a set of mAbs that perform as well or better than the original polyclonal mixture. pAb sequencing is the most direct method for therapeutic antibody discovery.